ripter/ripter.github.io/_posts/2013-06-09-intecepting-native-methods.md

 logArray.push = function(item) {
   console.log('pushed ', item);
+  a.log = a.log || '';
   a.log = a.log + '' + item;
   Array.prototype.push.apply(this, arguments);
 };

 var a = Object.create(logArray);
 a.push(7); // "pushed  7"
-a.log; // "undefined77,7,7,7,7,7,"
+a.log; // "7"
 {% endhighlight %}

 You might have noticed that we can use `console.log` here.
 This is because we are not overriding the native `Array.push` that `console.log` uses.

-You might have noticed the console log is only called once, but the log string has a bunch of 7s in it.
-This is the same oddness we saw with the log property.

-The `undefined` is easy to explain.
-It's because of the way we are adding the strings.
-The first time the assignement happens log is `undefined`.
-So adding a string to `undefined` just results in the word `'undefined'`.

-What about all the other 7s?
+**Note:** If your log looks something like `"undefined77,7,7,7,7,7,"` then you still have the overridden version of Array.
+This is a prime example why overriding the native method is a bad idea.